 Mikie’s Ice Cream and Gift Shop is a great place to eat, lick and shop.

-Vinnie’s on 11 is a great place to dine in or out!
-With a great selection of traditional Italian or American cuisine, you can dine in, take out, or eat on on their patio adjacent to the restaurant.
+Vinnie’s on 11, at 5210 Molly Pitcher Hwy., has a yummy selection of traditional Italian or American cuisine.
+You can dine in, take out, or eat out on their patio adjacent to the restaurant.